tomdu3/brain-tumor-detector/README.md

 - Scalability: The solution should be scalable to handle a large volume of brain images from various sources.
 - Speed: The model should be able to make predictions in real-time so that the reliable quick diagnosis could be make.
 - Privacy: The meticulous attention should be given in the data collection in order to guarantee the patient's anonymity and consent for the data usage.

+In short, the project businsess objectives are as follows:
+- The client is interested in having an analysis of the visual difference between the MRI brain scan of healthy and brain with tumor.
+The analysis should provide: the average image and variablity per label in the data set.
+- The client is interested in having a functional and reliable ML model that could predict the presence or absence of the tumor from the image of the MRI brain scan.
+For the realisation of this business objective, a deep learning pipeline should be developed with the binary classification of the MRI images.
+The said pipeline should be also deployed.
+- The Streamlit Dashboard will be developed that will finally serve as a platform for the presentation of the results of first two business objectives, together with the interactive implementation of the prediction of the unseen MRI image.

 ## Hypothesis and how to validate?
 - Hypothesis 1: The deep learning model with convolutional neural network (CNN) architecture will be able to accurately classify brain images as tumor or non-tumor.